Expenses in an SMSF

-A SMSF will have to pay certain expenses to keep on running the Fund for the purpose of providing for the Members’ retirement benefit.
-Normal operating expenses will be a tax deduction in the SMSF, but remember Trustees can’t be remunerated for their services as Trustees.
+An SMSF will have to pay certain expenses to keep on running the Fund for the purpose of providing for the Members’ retirement benefit.
+Normal operating expenses will be a tax deduction in the SMSF, but remember Trustees cannot be remunerated for their services as Trustees.

 Also remember where a Member is in pension mode the portion of the expense towards earning this ‘exempt income’ is not deductible.
 The apportionment formula is defined in the ruling.
-When at least one member of a SMSF has an account in the accumulation (tax paying) phase, its important for SMSF trustees to be aware of which expenses of the fund are tax deductible, and which are not.
+When at least one member of an SMSF has an account in the accumulation (tax paying) phase, it is important for SMSF Trustees to be aware of which expenses of the fund are tax deductible and which are not.

 The General Principle

 An expense incurred by the SMSF which is not of a capital, private or domestic nature, will be tax deductible to the extent that it has the essential character of an outgoing incurred in gaining or producing assessable income.

 The ATO issued a taxation ruling TR 93/17 setting out a list of expenses that are tax deductible to an SMSF, as follows: